Fiction: A Lady's Prerogative Book II: Wounded Aerth - Part XII by Brian Joseph Johns

 The Haven was once again bustling with activity as the entire populace had returned.
 After Evan had finished inspecting the Haven, he sat down for a meeting with those whom he'd spoken with in the hours of the morn.

 "There is one remaining force.
-A small Cavalry section that may be coming the direction of the Haven today.
+A small Cavalry section that may be coming from the direction of the Haven today.
 Once they are dealt with, we are free to continue our mission as planned and move north to liberate Alivale, then westward through Sharlesbury and finally all the way to West View."
 Evan indicated the plan to others whom sat at the table.

 "What sort of resistance are you expecting at each of these points?"
 Barris asked him.